 Octopuses have blue blood.
 Not from royal genes, but from copper.
 Unlike a lot of other marine invertebrates, octopuses have a high metabolic rate, and therefore a high demand for oxygen.
 Copper-based hemocyanin is more efficient for transporting oxygen at low temperatures and low oxygen concentrations than is the iron-based hemoglobin that makes our blood red.

 Octopuses also have three hearts: two just to pump blood through the gills and one more to circulate it to the organs.
-The circulating heart stops beating while an octopus swims, which explains why these cephalopods prefer crawling: Swimming exhausts them.
+The circulating heart stops beating while an octopus swims, which explains why these cephalopods prefer crawling: swimming exhausts them.

-Sometimes, however, you’ve got to move fast.
 Many octopuses are able to escape danger by releasing a squirt of obscuring ink as they zoom away on a jet of water.
 Within their ink sacs they produce melanin, the same dark pigment that’s in our hair and skin.
 The ink also contains tyrosinase, a compound that burns predators’ eyes and temporarily paralyzes their senses of smell and taste.
 Altogether, octopus ink is a triple whammy of defense, but it is not poisonous.

-On the other hand, all octopuses (plus all cuttlefishes and some squids) are venomous, although only the little blue-ringed octopus of Australia is dangerous to humans.
+On the other hand, all octopuses (plus all cuttlefishes and some squids) are venomous, although only the blue-ringed octopus of Australia is dangerous to humans.
 Injected as an octopus drills into its prey with its beak, the venom fatally paralyzes an animal that could otherwise injure the squishy invertebrate in a struggle.
 It also begins the digestive process.
 Researchers have discovered that octopus venom contains proteins similar to those produced by pufferfish and porcupinefish as well as by some venomous snakes.

 Octopuses, along with squids and cuttlefishes, are masters of camouflage, literally changing color, brightness, pattern and even texture in a flash to hide in plain sight or advertise for a mate.
 This chromatic virtuosity puzzled scientists because, comparing cephalopods’ eyes to ours, they should be color blind.
 Unlike humans, who have three types of color receptors to see combinations of red, blue and green, cephalopods have only one kind.
 Looking more closely into octopuses’ dumbbell-shaped pupils, however, researchers hypothesized that the pupils are like prisms that break white light into the separate colors of the rainbow.
 By changing the shape of its eyeballs, an octopus can bring different wavelengths, or colors, into focus.

-Like eight handmaidens, an octopus’s arms can perform separate tasks simultaneously thanks to a large nerve cluster, like a minibrain, at the base of each controlling its movement.
+Octopus’s eight arms can perform separate tasks simultaneously thanks to a large nerve cluster, like a minibrain, at the base of each controlling its movement.
 The curling and unfurling arms, dotted with more than 2,000 individually moving suction cups, contain two-thirds of the animal’s neurons.
 The suckers are equipped with chemical sensors that not only feel, but taste and smell as well.
 So while an octopus concentrates on hunting, its arms are moving it forward, testing the water and ocean floor, probing coral crevices and maybe even prying open a clam already caught.

-It came from the tide pool
+It Came from the Tide Pool